 For an IPv4 string literal, all three steps above may succeed.
 But it is possible for a stale DNS record for an IPv4 address that actually belongs to a different host to be returned.
 This may cause step #3 to fail and throw an exception (there is a DNS PTR record for the IPv4 address, but no DNS A record for the IPv4 address).

 For IPv6, step #2 above may fail, since most IPv6 deployments do not register the reverse (PTR) record for an IPv6 address.
 So this method may return the string IPv6 literal as the fully-qualified domain (FQDN) host name in the HostName property.

 The GetHostAddresses method has different behavior with respect to IP literals.
 If step #1 above succeeds (it successfully parses as an IP address), that address is immediately returned as the result.
 There is no attempt at a reverse lookup.

 IPv6 addresses are filtered from the results of the GetHostEntry method if the local computer does not have IPv6 installed.
 As a result, it is possible to get back an empty IPHostEntry instance if only IPv6 results where available for the hostNameOrAddress.parameter.

 This member emits trace information when you enable network tracing in your application.
-For more information, see Network Tracing.
+For more information, see Network Tracing in the .NET Framework.